 The Syracuse Global Ambassadors are available to talk about their experiences with professional development abroad as well.
 Liam Flanagan participated in the Summer Internship Program; while Olivia McMaster and Olivia Ly have both interned as part of a semester.

 The London Internship Program oversees immigration, academic requirements, and the work placement process for students.
 Syracuse Abroad and London staff work with internship applicants to identify their professional goals and match students with a wide network of host organisations.
 Prospective students can browse a database of potential placements online.
-(The password is available from Joelle for Spring and Fall students, and Myles for Summer applicants.)
+(The password is available from Joelle for Spring and Fall students, and Laura for Summer applicants.)

 Previous students have interned for London Live creating TV programs, Wasserman managing sports talent and events, Matter of Form rebranding for major firms and tech giants, Hyve marketing for international trade shows, KMI Brands innovating beauty products, the LXM Group exploring financial investment, and Dawbell running communications for the music and entertainment industry.

 The Global Workplace course also regularly involves site visits to and guest speakers from CNN, the US Embassy, Abbey Road Studios, and more.

 If you are a company, charity, or start-up interested in hosting a Syracuse intern, please be in touch with our Internship Program Manager, Charlie Loynes.
 We have students available each spring, summer, and autumn for both in-person and remote work experiences.